jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 ## Early wrinkle 1: stack traces

 You'll probably be baffled along the way by stack traces.
 Both the Leiningen REPL and Cursive's will shorten exception reports.
-In both cases, *e evaluates to the last exception met.
-If you want grab hold of that to take a look,   (def bla *e)   then you've got bla, without worrying about *e being overwritten by your next experiment.
+In both cases, `*e` evaluates to the last exception met.
+If you want grab hold of that to take a look,   `(def bla *e)`   then you've got `bla`, without worrying about `*e` being overwritten by your next experiment.
 Cursive will pretty-print a useful representation of exceptions when you evaluate them - you could try that out early on:

 ```clj
     wibble